kundudeb/kundudeb.github.io/index.md

 May -- Dec 2024: Alejandro Delgado (UTRGV), elliptic curves <br/>
 Jun -- Jul 2025: Arkapriyo Hore (ISI Bangalore), Brauer-Severi varieties <br/>

+## Recommendation Letters

+If you would like me to write you a recommendation letter, please let me know _around 6 weeks_ before the first deadline and please provide me with all necessary documentation _at least 4 weeks_ before the first deadline.

 ## Outreach

 I was a mentor for the [University of Toronto High School Mentorship Program](http://mathplus.math.utoronto.ca/home/mentorship).<br/>